zemlatruskavets/lstm_cracker/README.md

 This module trains a bidirectional long short-term memory (LSTM) network on a dataset consisting of cleartext passwords.
-The trained network is then used to predict the most likely alterations and/or additions to a given sequence.
+The trained network is then used to calculate the probability of a given password.
+This is used for a downstream process that iteratively generates rules lists for password dumps.

 Example
 -------